substratusai/kubeai/README.md

 those models require a GPU and require additional time to download the model.

 What else would you like to see?
-Join our Discord and ask directly.
+[Join our Discord](https://discord.gg/JeXhcmjZVm) and ask directly.

 ## Creators

-Feel free to contact any of us:
+Reach out if you want to connect!

 * [Nick Stogner](https://www.linkedin.com/in/nstogner/)
 * [Sam Stoelinga](https://www.linkedin.com/in/samstoelinga/)